FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ```

 There are two points to note:
-1. It is no problem that the ports are consistent between the production node configuration file and the Genesis block configuration file, because I do not test on one machine and there will be no port conflicts。However, it is embarrassing that when copying mechanism B to machine B, it cannot run.。
+1. It is no problem that the ports are consistent between the production node configuration file and the Genesis block configuration file, because I do not test on one machine and there will be no port conflicts。However, it is embarrassing that when copying mechanism B to machine B, it cannot run。
 2. The default IP address of the rpc is 127.0.0.1.
 If the rpc is turned on, a warning will be issued:

 ![](../../../images/articles/group_deploy_case/6.png)

-If you must enable the rpc test, you can also refer to the preceding statement to enable the firewall ip whitelist.。
+If you must enable the rpc test, you can also refer to the preceding statement to enable the firewall ip whitelist。

 ---

-## 4. Mechanism B transfers and generates nodes.
+## 4. Mechanism B transfers and generates nodes

-Compression: 'tar cvf B.tar generator-B`
+Compression: 'tar cvf B.tar generator-B'
 Unzip: 'tar xvf B.tar'
 Then upload download operation